 Here are my dog training tips for training Afghan Hound puppies and adult dogs:

 Provide the right exercise.
 Your Afghan Hound needs a large, safe, enclosed area where he can gallop once a day for 5 or 10 minutes.
 Then he will be ready to curl up on the couch.
 Long on-leash walks won't do it.
 Forced jogging or biking won't do it.
-Sighthounds need to be able to stretch out and gallop in a large safe fenced enclosure.
+Sighthounds need to be able to stretch out and gallop for just a few minutes in a large safe fenced enclosure.

-Teach your Afghan Hound puppy to respect you.
-Respect is the key to training your Afghan Hound to be well-haved. [read more about Respect Training]
+Teach your Afghan Hound to respect you.
+Respect Training is the key to training your Afghan Hound to be well-behaved.

 Start training your Afghan Hound puppy the moment you bring him home.
 But you need to teach the right things in the right ways.
-If you use the wrong teaching method, your puppy will begin making decisions about how he wants you to fit into HIS life, and that's a recipe for conflict and behavior problems.
-Here's my recommended schedule (what to teach, when to teach it) for training your Afghan Hound puppy. [read more about training Afghan Hound puppies]
+Read more about training Afghan Hound puppies.